Amish Diversity (8 Common Questions)

 Back to FAQ main page

-Are Amish all the same?
+1. Are Amish people all basically the same?

-No. Amish of all stripes do share similar practices and beliefs–a commitment to nonresistance, adult baptism, and use of the horse-and-buggy, to name a few.
+No. Amish of all stripes do share similar practices and beliefs – a commitment to nonresistance, adult baptism, and use of the horse-and-buggy, to name a few.

 However, Amish vary in which technologies they permit, in the way they practice social shunning, their level of engagement with non-Amish people, approach to education, style of clothing, hair, and overall appearance, and many other ways.
 There is much diversity within Amish society.

-What does “Old Order” mean?
+2. What does “Old Order” mean?

 When we talk about “the Amish”, we usually mean Old Order Amish.
 These are the Amish who use the horse-and-buggy, wear plain clothing, and use the Pennsylvania Dutch language.
 Some other groups which use “Amish” in their name–Beachy Amish or Amish Mennonites–are not considered “Old Order”.
 The Old Order branch developed during the latter 1800s.